Hruchman-Ruslan/python/README.md

 ---

 ⚠️ **Note:**
-The code is **not in the main branch**.
-If you want to check out the code:
+This repository is for learning Python.
+The code files are organized in separate folders for each lesson or project.
+:

 1. **Clone this repository**